CuddlyVenus/Masters-Project-MC2004-/README.md

  - Allows for automatic assignment of file name for plotting title
 ## (14.02.21 23:26)
 Addition of Gaussian Filtering and Peak Recording:
  - Allows for spectra filtering through gaussian curve and recording of determined peak coordinates (for peak comparison)
+ ## (19.02.21 15:39)
+Reworked Function variable assignment to limit function calling to minimum needed